-Cabarrus County Nonprofit Workshop 2017
+Cabarrus County 2018 Nonprofit Workshop

 is an opportunity for nonprofit executives, staff, and volunteers to engage in professional development opportunities that will strengthen their impact in our community.
 The workshop is free of charge and includes two sessions with knowledgeable field experts in subjects important to the success of every nonprofit.
 The Cabarrus County Nonprofit Workshop Workshops are at 9 AM and 10:30 AM.
 There is also an optional lunch with keynote speaker immediately following the workshops for a $10 charge.

 We will be giving away two tickets to the North Carolina Center for Nonprofits Statewide Conference on Sept 12 th-14 th at Research Triangle Park!
 Door prize winners will be selected at the conclusion of lunch.
 Must be present to win.

 Thursday, August 23, 2018 Doors open at 8:15 - Welcome at 8:30 Click here to register

 Photos from the 2017 Cabarrus County Nonprofit Workshop